Authentic Leadership Is Created Out Of Paradox

 Before we explore briefly the question of the leadership paradox it is worth considering what we mean by the word "paradox".
 Dictionary definitions suggest the following:

 " A seemingly contradictory statement that may nonetheless be true…exhibiting inexplicable or contradictory aspects…an assertion that is essentially self-contradictory, though based on a valid deduction from acceptable premises…"

-In the context of leadership this means that business leaders need to clear sighted, independent minded, tough minded and yet in the current climate flexible and in possession of considerable self-awareness and emotional intelligence.
+So an example of this in the context of leadership is that business leaders need to clear sighted, independent minded, tough minded and yet flexible and in possession of considerable self-awareness and emotional intelligence.

 What may seem to be a paradox, is more frequently a reflection of the limitations of language and the words we use to describe things.
 Often we automatically assume a meaning by inference.
 So for example, we may describe a leader as having "tough" qualities, but that does not preclude the same leader from displaying "tender" qualities.

 The Capacity To Move Across The Spectrums As Required

 Elsewhere on this site we review various theories of leadership – but in summary situational leadership theory suggests that different leadership styles are applicable to different situations, and it is my view based on experience that effective leaders do have the capacity to change their leadership styles to fit the situation they are faced with.

 This is capacity to adapt is taken a stage further with Robert Blake and Jane Mouton's "Managerial Grid" theory which suggest that the effective leader "moves appropriately" along the spectrum of task versus relationship orientation.

 Again, my direct and observed experience has shown that it is this capacity to move across a range of different spectrums that mark out the truly great leader - the one who transcends the leadership paradox - and in the current climate all organisational leaders need to be great leaders.

 What Happens When There Is No Leadership Paradox...